-- All energy efficiency costs are shifted onto commercial and residential customers. - Industrial customers benefit from the societal benefits of energy efficiency, but do not pay their share. - Some of the most costeffective programs are eliminated, challenging the cost-effectiveness of the complete portfolio of energy efficiency programs.
+- All energy efficiency costs are shifted onto commercial and residential customers.
+When more energy users participate in energy efficiency, more energy is saved at a lower cost. - Industrial customers benefit from the societal benefits of energy efficiency, but do not pay their share. - The most cost-effective energy efficiency programs are eliminated, diminishing the cost-effectiveness of the complete portfolio.